 - The research outputs, including the final paper, must be in English (though there may also be a version of all or part of the output(s) in another language or languages).

 - Funding will usually only be agreed for a period of one year.
 If your project will require more than one year, you will need to give a clear justification for this on the application form.

 - This scheme is not intended to fund the field work of Ph.D. candidates or similar.

-- Researchers / institutions currently in receipt of a research award cannot apply for a new one.
-Recipients of awards will become eligible to submit research proposals when the research report has been accepted for publication by the British Council.
+- Researchers/institutions who have yet to complete an existing ELTRA-funded project are not eligible to apply for another ELTRA.
+Recipients of awards will become eligible to submit research proposals when the research paper from a previous ELTRA award has been accepted for publication by the British Council.

 What criteria will the British Council apply in judging whether to make an award?